-15. Management services arising from managing the general or life insurance fund provided by the insurer/takaful operator (refers to the funds managed inhouse) is not subject to GST.
-However, such services outsourced to an external party will be subject to GST at a standard rate.

-16. Investment activities such as trading of shares, money market instruments are not subject to GST.

-17. Input taxes incurred on acquisition of goods and services in managing the general insurance fund, which is attributable to the issuance of the general insurance policy, are claimable.
+- 15. Management services arising from managing the general or life insurance fund provided by the insurer/takaful operator (refers to the funds managed in-house) is not subject to GST.
+However, such services outsourced to an external party will attract GST at 6%. - 16.
+Investment activities such as trading of shares, money market instruments are not subject to GST. - 17.
+Input taxes incurred on acquisition of goods and services in managing the general insurance fund, which is attributable to the issuance of the general insurance policy, are claimable.
 However, input taxes incurred in managing the life insurance fund, which is attributable to the issuance of the life insurance policy, are not claimable.